george-pov/YTSkedy/docs/api/http/platforms.md

 - `200 OK` with the updated platform.
-- `400 Bad Request` for a missing or invalid body, invalid name, or invalid publish settings using the same type-specific rules as create.
+- `400 Bad Request` for a missing or invalid body, invalid name, or invalid reference key, or invalid publish settings using the same type-specific rules as create.
 A YouTube update can omit or blank `credentials.clientSecret` and `credentials.refreshToken` to preserve the stored values.
 A WordPress update can omit or blank `applicationPassword` to preserve the stored value.
 - `404 Not Found` when no platform has the id.
 - `409 Conflict` when renaming to a name already used by another platform.
+- `409 Conflict` when changing to a non-empty `referenceKey` already used by another platform, compared case-insensitively.
 - `409 Conflict` when the platform has a publication that is currently `Publishing`.

+Platform-publication rows, provider publish behavior, and provider publication delete behavior are unchanged by `referenceKey`; publication rows continue to store provider-neutral `externalResourceId` values, not platform reference keys.

 ## Delete Platform